nbrest/kamehouse/execution.md

 # KameHouse Execution:

-- These are the scripts used to control the execution of kamehouse.
+- These are the kamehouse-shell scripts used to control the execution of kamehouse.
 These can be used both when kamehouse is run natively or inside a docker container

 ## Apache Httpd: